DustVoice/DustArch/DustArch.typ

 > adb kill-server
 ```

-If the server is currently not running, `> adb` will output an error
+If the server is currently not running, #cmd("> adb") will output an error
 with a `Connection refused` message.

 Now connect your phone, unlock it and start the `adb` server